xkbcommon/libxkbcommon/doc/quick-guide.md

 Also, the library contains many more functions for examining and using the library context, the keymap and the keyboard state.
-See the hyper-linked reference documentation or go through the xkbcommon/*.h header files for more details.
+See the hyper-linked reference documentation or go through the header files in xkbcommon/ for more details.

 ## Code